Urban-Meteorology-Reading/UMEP-Workshop/source/FAQ.rst

 FAQ (Frequently Asked Questions)
 --------------------------------

-Here we ensemble common questions that appear throughout the workshop.
+Here are common questions that appear throughout the workshop.

 **Daily shading**